27 . 11 . 17

 Salt and pepper

-1. Chop all your ingredients (apart from salt and pepper) in a blender or food processor and blend for a few seconds until they are just chopped – you want quite a rough consistency, not a puree.
+1. Chop all your ingredients (apart from salt and pepper) in a blender or food processor and blend for a few seconds until they are only just chopped – you want quite a rough consistency, not a puree.

 2. Season to taste.